 MachineLogic Python Programming Guide

 Welcome to the technical documentation for programming your Vention Machine in Python.
 This document is designed to guide you through the essential steps and best practices for leveraging the full potential of our API within MachineLogic’s integrated web development environment.
-In this documentation, you will learn how to access the web editor, configure your machine, creating Python applications and custom operator interfaces.
+In this documentation, you will learn how to access the web editor, configure your machine and create Python applications.

 Whether you are a seasoned developer or new to our platform, this guide provides a comprehensive resource for creating scalable automation applications within Vention’s platform.
 Vention’s python API can